 - Do quality work– The primary reason to have a schedule is to divert quantity work to quality work.
 Take your own time to finish each task, learn something new if required and “complete” it instead of “finishing” it.

-- It is ok to have incompletes– Definitely you will be having incompletes for the day if you follow this.
-But, that’s fine because you have already completed your prioritized work, so, nothing to worry.
-The rest can be the next day’s prioritized work.
+- It is ok to have incomplete tasks– Definitely you will be having incomplete tasks from the day.
+But, that’s fine because you have already completed your prioritised work, so, nothing to worry.
+The rest can be the next day’s prioritised work.
 And finally it’s going to be done.

 - Re-engineer– Once you have identified the chaotic preferences and priorities in your previous plan, you will automatically identify what are the tasks really important to you and what are those you have deliberately made important without much value just in a drive to multitask.
 When you decide, which one you want to dive deep into, there is born a new schedule and you are ready to manage your resources.